TIY-1511/strings_fixnums/README.md

 ## Problem 4
 Ask the user to enter a number
-Display that amount of start e.g.
+Display that amount of stars e.g.

 ```
 Enter a number: 3